microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 # Background
-_This proposal adds a new short-hand Xaml syntax that will make it much easier to define a Grid in Xaml makrup.
+_This adds a new short-hand Xaml syntax feature that makes it much easier to define a Grid in Xaml makrup.
 The proposal for this feature can be found [here.](https://github.com/microsoft/microsoft-ui-xaml/issues/673) The existing API documentation for Grid can be found [here.](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.grid)_

 The Xaml Grid  is one of the most widely used panels, yet it has a noticeably long and repetitive syntax in markup, which leads to a tough learning curve for new developers.
 Currently, to create a Grid, developers must define each row height and column width with separate XML tags: